Yuanyuan-Yuan/Yuanyuan-Yuan.github.io/_pages/about.md

 *E-mail: yuanyuan.yuan [at] inf.ethz.ch*

 🌟 <span style="color:red">I am on the academic job market!
-Please feel free to contact me!</span>
+Please feel free to contact me if you are interested.</span>

 ## Research Interests